openfun/ralph/docs/api.md

 ### Filtering results by authority (multitenancy)

-In Ralph, all incoming statements are assigned an `authority` (or ownership) derived from the user that makes the call.
+In Ralph LRS, all incoming statements are assigned an `authority` (or ownership) derived from the user that makes the call.
 You may restrict read access to users "own" statements (thus enabling multitenancy) by setting the following environment variable:

 ```
 RALPH_LRS_RESTRICT_BY_AUTHORITY = True # Default: False